 A few months ago, whilst browsing in the vintage home shop around the corner from the office where I work, I found this huge, beautiful chandelier.
 Although not really vintage (I’d say it’s about 10 years old), it was on sale for £45 and so I snapped it up.
 (You all know how much I love a bargain!)
 It was very grubby, but had all it’s glass drops, and I knew that with a bit of a re-spray I could make it look beautiful.
-The metal was very yellowy so I used this craft spray from B&Q in a soft off white to re paint it.
+The metal was very yellowy so I used a craft spray from B&Q in a soft off white to re paint it.
 (Tip – when spraying, always lay lots of dust sheets down as the fine paint mist drifts – and always do it in the garden, the smell is pretty strong!)

 I had planned to have it put up in the craft room, but once I’d had the kitchen done, I knew it would look perfect in there.
 I added some of my pastel glass baubles, and some pink glass teardrops which I found at a car boot fair a few years ago for some whimsical prettiness.